galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 >
 {: .question}

-## Diffusion pseudotime
+# Diffusion pseudotime

 Now that we have a reasonable FDG plot for our cells, based on the diffusion map (if used) and PAGA plot, we can place our cells into pseudotime.
 Pseudotime lets us imagine that instead of looking at a sample of cells taken at a single timepoint, we are looking at cells moving through time.
 Our sample included cells at different stages of their development, but we can use pseudotime to think of these as different timepoints in the journey of individual cells.

 We know that our cells are initialising at DN.
 We can feed that information into our algorithms by naming DN as the root cell type to then calculate a trajectory starting from these cells.

-### Working in a group?
-Decision-time!
+> <details-title>Working in a group?
+Decision-time!</details-title>
+>
-If you called new clusters using {% tool [Scanpy FindCluster](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_cluster/scanpy_find_cluster/1.8.1+galaxy0) %}, you might want to choose one of those clusters to be your root cell instead, so change the `cell_type` for `louvain` and then name the cluster number.
+> If you called new clusters using {% tool [Scanpy FindCluster](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_cluster/scanpy_find_cluster/1.8.1+galaxy0) %}, you might want to choose one of those clusters to be your root cell instead, so change the `cell_type` for `louvain` and then name the cluster number.
 Use the plots you created to help you pick the number!
+{: .details}

-Onto the [diffusion pseudotime](https://scanpy.readthedocs.io/en/stable/api/scanpy.tl.dpt.html), where we are infer multiple time points within the same piece of data!
+Onto the [diffusion pseudotime](https://scanpy.readthedocs.io/en/stable/api/scanpy.tl.dpt.html), where we infer multiple time points within the same piece of data!

 > <hands-on-title> DPT Plot </hands-on-title>
 >